PacktPublishing/React-Anti-Patterns/ch12/How-Is-The-Weather-Like.md

 });
 ```

-*explain the code above*
+In this test, we create an instance of `SearchResultItemType` using a mock `RemoteSearchResultItem` object, and verify that the transformation logic works as intended - the fields are correctly mapped and country has its fullname too.

-Once we verified the code works as expected in tests, in the application code, we could use this new class once fetched:
+Once the tests confirm the expected behavior, we can apply this new class within our application code as follows:

 ```tsx
 const fetchCities = () => {